Meghan Markle And Prince Harry Will Not Spend Thanksgiving Together, Despite Being ‘As Good As Engaged’

 Prince Harry is reportedly on the verge of taking his romance with Meghan Markle to the next level.
 While engagement rumors swirl, E!
-Online just revealed that Markle and Harry will not spend Thanksgiving together.
+Online just revealed that Markle and Harry won’t spend Thanksgiving together.
 Instead, the Suits star is reportedly spending the holiday with her mother, Doria Radlan, in California.

 Markle has been filming the new season of Suits in Toronto over the past few months.
-Production reportedly just ended, which is one reason why Markle was unable to attend her friend Serena Williams’ wedding last week in New Orleans.
+Production reportedly just ended, which is one reason why Markle was unable to attend her friend, Serena Williams’ wedding last week in New Orleans.
 The actress was photographed working on the set of the hit show last week.

 Meghan Markle Is Leaving Suits After Season 7